openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 1. Survey

-    The installation starts and right after the user supplies their public ssh key, and then choose `KubeVirt` the installation will ask for all the relevant details of the installation: **kubeconfig** for the infrastructure OpenShift, **namespace**, **storageClass**, **networkName (NAD)** and other KubeVirt specific attributes.
+    The installation starts and right after the user supplies their public ssh key, and then chooses `KubeVirt` the installation will ask for all the relevant details of the installation: **kubeconfig** for the infrastructure OpenShift, **namespace**, **storageClass**, **networkName (NAD)** and other KubeVirt specific attributes.
 The installer will validate it can communicate with the api, otherwise it will fail to proceed.